jijoel/web-development-notes/testing.md

 I'm using phpunit for testing.
 It will read configuration information from phpunit.xml, in the root directory of the project.

 Incomplete tests:
-Skip them by putting this at the beginning of the test:
+Skip them by putting one of these at the beginning of the test:

     $this->markTestIncomplete();

+    $this->markTestSkipped(
+      'The MySQLi extension is not available.'
+    );

+(these can be entered in the setUp routine for all tests, to skip all.
+The parser will still go through everything to find class definitions, etc., though)

 We can only test some groups at a time: